MY APPROACH TO TEACHING

 SAMPLE COURSE DESCRIPTIONS AND SYLLABI

-Please note that the course descriptions and syllabi posted below are for illustrative purposes only and do not necessarily reflect those in currently in use or those slated for future use.
-Syllabi and course descriptions are updated as needed.
+Below is an incomplete but illustrative sample of many of Dr. Stokes' university course syllabi, which can be accessed by clicking on respective course titles.
+Please note that the course descriptions and syllabi posted below are for illustrative purposes only.
+These do not necessarily reflect those currently in use or those slated for future use.

 Political Sociology